 Make sure your vegan butter is softened by leaving it out at room temperature.
 If you forgot, you can take a shortcut and put it in the microwave for 15 seconds.

-Next, fold in the oats and the juicy raisins and mix with a spoon.
+6. Next, fold in the oats and the juicy raisins and mix.
 I find it easier to use my hands to make sure that all the ingredients are thoroughly incorporated.

-You'll notice that the cookies still have a round appearance.
+- You'll notice that the cookies ]have a round appearance when taken out of the oven.
 If you prefer a flatter cookie, use the back of a spoon and gently press down on the cookies just a little bit.
 You can do this once they're out of the oven but before you put them on the cooling rack.

 Once they have cooled complete, these cookies can be stored in an airtight container at room temperature.
 For best results, eat within 4 days.